feoh/blindnotdumb/posts/nicegui-awesome-dynamic-websites-for-people-who-write-ugly-html.md

 So until the day comes when I can devote myself to learning how to build for the modern web, it's really "Nice" to know that there are tools out there that *are* within my reach to help me build beautiful interactive web apps in my favorite programming language - Python!

+## Potential Down Sides

+### Javascript All The Way Down

+NiceGUI is a Python wrapper over [Quasar](https://quasar.dev) - an "Enterprise Ready" Javascript framework written atop [Vue.js](https://vuejs.org/).

+If you try to view the web pages it generates with anything other than a Javascript enabled, modern web browser, you're out of luck.
+I suspect people with screen readers and the like don't have a chance.

+It's possible that Quasar implements the proper Aria roles to make the generated sites more accessible in a modern browser, but I have no real idea honestly.

+### Edge Cases Can Bite You

+One of the things I really struggled with when initially trying to use NiceGUI is the fact that if you enclose a `ui.image` inside a `ui.card` or any other container, you must either manually style the container large enough to eocompass the image, or instead use the `ui.interactive_image` which will apparently handle this case more smoothly.

+If you don't, you'll find as I did that you get ...
+Nothing.
+Your image simply doesn't display.
+This lead to a bunch of head scratching on my part, until the nice folks over at NiceGUI pointed me in the right direction.

+## Conclusion

+Despite the potential issues, I think NiceGUI is a really handy tool to have in one's belt for those moments when you just *really* need to build a quick and dirty interface for something that renders to a web browser.
+The API is very approachable, and the folks behind the project couldn't be more welcoming and helpful.

+I'm very glad to have taken the time to learn NiceGUI.
+Give it a go and let me know what you think!